brignano/ccsu-senior-project-spring-2021/docs/Guidebook.md

 # Guidebook

-> This is intended to serve strictly as a reference for different technologies that you might use to build your application.
+> This is intended to serve strictly as a reference for different technologies that you **might** use to build your application.

->
-> By no means is this list complete.
-Please **use whatever technology you want, even if you don't find it listed below**.
+#### Please _use whatever technology you want, even if you don't find it listed below_.

 ### Table of Contents
 1. [Frontend](#frontend)